CheeryW/FlickFlick/README.md

 <img src="http://g.recordit.co/h6XxebFnNA.gif" width=250><br>

 ### Notes
-It's actually a pretty smooth process building this app, but after adding new features, the landscape mode causes the app to crash, so I have decided to prohibit landscape mode on the main page from initializing for now until I know how to solve this problem.
+It was actually a pretty smooth process building this app, but after adding new features, the landscape mode caused the app to crash, so I decided to prohibit landscape mode on the main page from initializing at first.
+Now I have fixed this problem by giving the container for movie item in landscape mode the same ID as the one in portrait mode, thanks to the hint from one of the CodePath classmates.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing